Other Names Common Dandelion, Lion’s Tooth, Priest’s Crown, Pu Gong Ying, Swine’s Snout, Dent de Lion Dandelion

 Dandelion Herbal use and Possible Benefits

-The whole Dandelion plant is used as a medicinal herb internally and externally.
+The whole Dandelion plant is used as an herbal remedy internally and externally.

 The fresh juice of Dandelion is applied externally to fight bacteria and help heal wounds.
 The plant has an antibacterial action, inhibiting the growth of Staphococcus aureus, pneumococci, meningococci, Bacillus dysenteriae, B. typhi, C. diphtheriae, proteus.
 The latex contained in Dandelion sap can be used to remove corns and warts.

 Dandelion is traditionally used as a tonic and blood purifier, for constipation, inflammatory skin conditions, joint pain, eczema and liver dysfunction, including liver conditions such as hepatitis and jaundice.
 Dandelion is also used for the treatment of the gall bladder, kidney and urinary disorders, gallstones, jaundice, cirrhosis, hypoglycemia, dyspepsia with constipation, edema associated with high blood pressure and heart weakness, chronic joint and skin complaints, gout, eczema and acne.
 As a tonic, Dandelion is said to strengthen the kidneys.
 Dandelion is a powerful diuretic but does not deplete the body of potassium.